SN 2022ngb: A faint, slowly evolving Type IIb supernova with a low-mass envelope: Introduction

 \section{Introduction}

-Massive stars, with initial masses greater than approximately $8\,\msun$, conclude their evolution in a spectacular explosion known as a core-collapse supernova (CCSN) \citep{Heger2003apj, Woosley2002RevModPhys, Janka2012ARNPS}.
-Unable to generate pressure to support itself against its own immense gravity, the core undergoes a catastrophic collapse until it reaches nuclear densities.
+Massive stars, with initial masses greater than approximately $8\,\msun$, come to the last phase in their evolution as a spectacular explosion known as a core-collapse supernova (CCSN; \citealt{Heger2003apj, Woosley2002RevModPhys, Janka2012ARNPS}).
+Incapable of generating enough pressure to support itself against its own immense gravity, the core undergoes a catastrophic collapse until it reaches nuclear densities.
 The subsequent rebound of the core launches a powerful shockwave that travels outwards, disrupting the stellar envelope and releasing a tremendous amount of energy \citep{Woosley1986ARAA}.
 Observationally, CCSNe are broadly classified based on their spectral features.
 Supernovae that exhibit prominent hydrogen lines are classified as Type II.
 Conversely, those that lack hydrogen are collectively referred to as stripped-envelope supernovae (SESNe; \citealt{Clocchiatti1996ApJ}).
 This group is further subdivided into Type IIb, which exhibit hydrogen lines only at early times; Type Ib, which are characterized by helium lines; and Type Ic, which lack prominent lines of both hydrogen and helium \citep{Filippenko1997ARAA, Modjaz2019NatAs}.
 The progenitors of SESNe are massive stars that have lost part or all of their outer hydrogen-rich envelope prior to explosion.
 The envelope stripping is thought to occur primarily through two main channels: powerful stellar winds, such as those from a Wolf-Rayet (WR) star \citep{Smith2014ARAA, Crockett2008MNRAS}, or mass transfer to a companion in a binary system, for instance, through Roche-lobe overflow \citep{Ritter1988AA, Maund2004Natur, Reguitti2025AA}.

 Type IIb events belong to a subcategory of SESNe and are considered transitional objects because their early-time spectra are dominated by hydrogen lines.
 However, in the late phase, the spectra of SNe IIb share similarities with those of Type Ib SNe \citep{Filippenko1988AJ}.
 Due to the properties of the remaining thin hydrogen envelope, SNe IIb show a variety of light curves and spectra.
 The subcategories of compact SNe IIb (cIIb) and extended SNe IIb (eIIb) can produce single-peaked and double-peaked light curves, respectively \citep{Chevalier2010ApJL}.
 In a double-peaked scenario, the first peak is mainly attributed to the cooling phase after shock breakout \citep{Nagy2016aap, Dessart2018AA}, while the secondary peak is powered by radioactive decays \citep{Arnett1982apj,Arnett1989apj} and recombination \citep{Nagy2014AA, Nagy2016aap}.
 Double-peaked features in the light curves of SNe IIb are common, as exemplified by well-studied objects such as SN~1993J \citep{Richmond1994aj, Barbon1995aaps}, SN~2011fu \citep{Kumar2013mnras}, SN~2013df \citep{Morales-Garoffolo2014mnras,VanDyk2014aj}, SN~2016gkg \citep{Tartaglia2017apjl}, and SN~2024aecx \citep{zou2025arXiv}.
 In contrast, single-peaked targets (or those with a faint shock cooling phase) seem to be less common, with examples including SN~2008ax \citep{Crockett2008MNRAS, Pastorello2008mnras, Taubenberger2011MNRAS}, SN~2015as \citep{Gangopadhyay2018mnras}, SN~2022crv \citep{Gangopadhyay2023ApJ}, and SN~2024abfo \citep{Reguitti2025AA}.
 The progenitors of a Type cIIb SNe~are typically characterized by a small radius ($\sim 10^{11} \mathrm{cm}$) and a higher mass before the explosion, whereas the progenitors of Type eIIb SNe~generally have an extended radius ($\sim 10^{13} \mathrm{cm}$) and a lower mass \citep{Barmentloo2024MNRAS}.